mia-platform/documentation/docs/development_suite/user-feedback/give-feedback.md

 For PaaS type customer every feedback will be collected directly from the Product R&D department, while for On-Premise type installations they will be collected and managed by the respective Console Managers.

-## How to leave feedback from the console
+## How to leave feedback from Console

 ![feedback button](./img/feedback-button.png)